Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

+It is worthwhile to mention that the inequality derived above and other inequalities derived latter are always satisfied, unlike the inequality given in Eq. (\ref{reid_uncertainty}) which is valid for unsteerable states and a violation suggests that the state is entangled \cite{reid}.

-The above equation directly shows how an entanglement monotone given by the concurrence is responsible for determining the lower bound of the conditional variance uncertainty relation.
-Some known bounds are known for the uncertainties in party A for two arbitrary Pauli observables for pure two-qubit states.
+Strikingly, the above equation directly shows how an entanglement monotone given by the concurrence is responsible for determining the lower bound of the inferred-variance uncertainty relation for a pure two-qubit state.
+Some bounds are known for the uncertainties in party $A$ for two arbitrary Pauli observables and pure two-qubit states.
 Using that we can get

 where we have used the relation $\Delta^2 S_A+\Delta^2 Q_A\geq 1-|\vec{m}.\vec{n}|$ \cite{Busch3}.
 However this is not a tight bound, and tighter state independent bounds can be found in \cite{Abbott} for two arbitrary Pauli observables.
-Qualitatively, it is straightforward to see that the bipartite connected correlation function acts as a signature of entanglement, since it is always non-zero for the pure entangled states.
-Also, as stated in the background section it is intimately connected to the covariance entanglement measure for pure states, and using this we also get the following relation